 Oslo gets an average of 1668 sunshine hours per year.
 For reference, one of the sunniest places on Earth is Yuma, Arizona, with 4015 hours of sunshine per year.
-One of the least sunny cities is Totoró, Colombia with 637 sunshine hours per year.
+Conversely, one of the least sunny cities is Totoró, Colombia, with 637 sunshine hours per year.

 Oslo’s average is about the same as cities like Paris, Juneau, London, and Berlin.